ReflectsLight/quran-json/README.md

   * [bin/sql/create-sql-seed-file](bin/sql/create-sql-seed-file) <br>
     This script creates [src/sql/seed.sql](src/sql/seed.sql).

-## Credit
+## Thanks

-Thanks to the following websites:
+First and foremost, Alhamdulillah.

-  * https://searchtruth.com - for the original Arabic.
+I'd also like to extend thanks to the following websites for providing the content that quran-pull downloads:

-  * https://quran.com - for the English translation.
+  * https://searchtruth.com for the original Arabic.
-  * https://al-quran.cc - for the Farsi, and Portuguese translations.
+  * https://quran.com for the English, Portuguese, and Farsi translations.

 ## License

-This software is released into the Public Domain.
+Public domain.